mjskay/ggdist/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-12-1.png)

-This plot shows 95% quantile credible intervals of posterior mean for each condition (point + black line); 95%, 80%, and 50% posterior predictive intervals (blue); and the data.
+This plot shows 66% and 95% quantile credible intervals of posterior mean for each condition (point + black line); 95%, 80%, and 50% posterior predictive intervals (blue); and the data.

 #### Fit curves